Documentation Index

 7. Handle all verdict outcomes

-Your application must handle all three overall_verdict values.
+Your application must handle all threeoverall_verdict values.
 Verify your decision logic:

 | Verdict | Required action |